pinkkila/stories/guide/cicd-guide.md

 				"iam:PassRole"
 			],
 			"Resource": [
-                "Place your executionRoleArn here! (remove this line❗️)", "executionRoleArn......"
+                "Place your executionRoleArn and taskRoleArn here! (remove this line❗️)", "executionRoleArn......",
+                "taskRoleArn......"
 			]
 		}
 	]